 Given the information and analysis in this report, use of force by a Lake Forest Park Police officer is in fact quite rare.
-Statistically there is a decrease in use of force incidents over 2020, this decrease cannot be used to show a trend due to such limited data.
-The fact that officers used force in 3% of the arrests made indicates Lake Forest Park officers use force very infrequently.
+There was no statistical change in the use of force incidents from 2021 to 2022.
+The fact that officers used force in 3.04% of the arrests made indicates Lake Forest Park officers use force very infrequently.
 Additionally, it should be noted that no citizen injuries occurred during these applications and only minor scrapes and bruising occurred to officers and suspects.
 Officers deal with a wide variety of incidents and individuals, while continuing to exercise patience and diligence while using force in a judicious, legal, and appropriate manner.